 One of the best plates served is the braised pork belly with fish cake, ngoh hiang, and a sunny side up.

 First, the thoroughly marinated pork belly has a good ratio of fat.
 Second, the tenderly cooked meat is chewy.
-Then, the pre-fried fish cake has a palatable fishy flavor while ngoh hiang is crispy from being freshly fried.
+Then, the pre-fried fish cake has a palatable fishy flavor, while ngoh hiang is crispy from being freshly fried.
 Lastly, the fried egg enhanced the curry taste.

 Chinese Dim Sum

 Also, it can be prepared in many ways, depending on your preference.
 The most famous types are dumplings, wraps, buns, and noodle rolls.
 Decide which type you want and what kind of filling you’re up to.
-Some dim sum has a mixture of fresh seafood and vegetables, while others contain meat and vegetable.
+Some dim sum has a mixture of fresh seafood and vegetables, while others contain meat and vegetables.
 Whichever way you like it, nothing goes wrong with eating dim sum.

 The Chinese menu is available in the authentic yet modern restaurant Madame Fan.
-The place offers more aside from the classic Chinese food.
-Try out their signatures like braised Taiwan noodles, lobster noodles, and steamed hock soon.
+The place offers more, aside from the classic Chinese food.
+Try out their signatures, like braised Taiwan noodles, lobster noodles, and steamed hock soon.
 Experience that glamorous dining at 32 Beach Road, Singapore.